ovh/docs/pages/platform/kubernetes-k8s/vrack-example-k8s-and-pci/guide.en-gb.md

 ![Setting-up PCI - Attaching to a private network](images/vrack-example-05.png){.thumbnail}

-After instance creation, click on the name of the new created instance, and then scroll down a little in order to see the connection details in the OVHcloud Control Panel.
+After instance creation, click on the name of the newly created instance, and then scroll down a little in order to see the connection details in the OVHcloud Control Panel.

 ![Setting-up PCI - SSH connection information](images/vrack-example-05-bis.png){.thumbnail}